Littlehampton: Littlehampton in books

-Media

-In the town centre of Littlehampton were the headquarters of the Littlehampton Gazette, which is Littlehampton's local newspaper.
-BBC Sussex (Brighton), Spirit FM (Chichester), Splash FM (Worthing) and Wave 105 (Southampton) radio stations are received over-the-air in Littlehampton.

-Theatre and cinema

-The Windmill Entertainment Centre is a small theatre and single-screen cinema, with a 213-seat auditorium situated on the seafront in Littlehampton.
+Local media

+Littlehampton Gazette is the town's weekly local newspaper.

 Commerce and tourism

 The East Beach Cafe

 The East Beach Cafe, designed by Heatherwick Studio, opened on the seafront of Littlehampton's east beach in July 2007.

 The building is a fully welded monocoque structure, reflecting its exposed location with a rough, weathered appearance, which Heatherwick describes as being like a piece of weathered flotsam swept up onto the beach.
 It was built in Littlehampton, with steelwork by Littlehampton Welding Ltd and site work by Langridge Developments, another local firm.
-The construction of the cafe caused a stir in Littlehampton, with some seeing it as an eyesore and others welcoming it as a world-class piece of architecture and a symbol of regeneration.

 The Longest Bench

 Littlehampton is home to Britain's longest bench.
 The bench was designed by Studio Weave, a London-based architecture practice and opened in mid-July 2010.
 It was designed based on initial ideas by children from Littlehampton's Connaught Junior school and was funded by Anita Roddick's husband Gordon and from a CABE grant from the Department for Culture, Media and Sport.

 The bench is a continuous structure stretching 324 metres along the majority of Littlehampton's east beach promenade and is constructed of tropical hardwood slats reclaimed from coastal groynes and landfill.
 The bench is described by Studio Weave as "a charm bracelet gifted to the town as a delicate piece of jewellery that can accommodate new and varied additions.
 The form of the bracelet's chain is informed by the simple seaside boardwalk together with some maths that envisages movement."